The French Way of War Pack

 But why, exactly, did France fall?
 This ATO Annual edition features four top designers all tasked with re-examining the 1940 campaign and answering that very question.
 They’ve each settled on a single overriding theme to focus on.
 Yes, here is an issue not just featuring a game or two, but four complete simulations that provide hours and hours of challenging play and comparison.
 Don’t miss it!

-Four Roads to Paris and the 2015 ATO Magazine Annual
+Four Roads to Paris and the 2015 ATO Annual Magazine

 Maps - Four full color 17"x22" area mapsheets